2025 Chevy Traverse: All-New Update Chevy Traverse SUV Review

 Only the turbocharged 300-hp Ford Explorer outperforms the Traverse, with 310 lb-ft.
 Despite best-in-class standard horsepower, Traverse’s 5,000-pound (optional) tow limit ties the Pilot and Telluride and trails the Explorer (5,300 pounds) and Pathfinder (up to 6,000 pounds).

-In the real world, the Traverse V6 and the nine-speed automatic work well together – power is gently built in even though the engine is responsive when given a full boot throttle.
+In the real world, the Chevy Traverse 2025 V6 and the nine-speed automatic work well together – power is gently built in even though the engine is responsive when given a full boot throttle.

 The nine speeds move easily, but when walking, the focus is more on smoothness and refinement than quickly swapping gears.

-The handling is exactly as fat as the other 4,300-pound three-row CUV.
-Traverse wallows from side to side when pushed and defaults to safe and predictable understeer if you’re a lunatic who treats school runs like autocross.
+The 2025 Traverse handling is exactly as fat as the other 4,300-pound three-row CUV.
+Traverse wallows from side to side, when pushed and defaults to safe and predictable understeer if you’re a lunatic who treats school, and runs like autocross.

 More relevant is the soft and predictable brake pedal that provides great braking power and easy modulation.